NikhilMukraj/spiking-neural-networks/README.md

   - Reward calculation
   - Dopamine calculation
   - Reward function is passed to `run_lattice`/`run_lattices` method to calculate weight changes
-  - Reward modulated lattice and reward modulated network (two connecting graphs one reward modulated one not modulated by reward, should have option to add non reward modulated lattices)
+  - Reward modulated lattice and reward modulated network (connecting graph has weights that are an enum, one is reward modulated and has a trace while the other is not), should have option to add non reward modulated lattices
+  - Reward optimizer structure, takes in a reward modulated network and a reward function and a state structure and optimizes reward given the state structure, state structure encapsulates state of network (firing rate of readout for example), also needs a setup function that given parameters sets the state of network (for instance doing rate encoding on poisson lattice)

 - Use Rayon to thread lattice calculations
   - Inputs should be calculated in parallel